vrabbi/lab-carvel-bundles/workshop/content/exercises/14-images-configuration.md

 The second situation where you may need to use configuration to customize what ``kbld`` does is when non standard fields within the resources actually have values that refer to images.
 That is, by default it will only look for fields with name ``image`` as indicating an image reference.
-We don't use the ability here, but we will need it later on.
+We don't use this ability here, but we will need it later on.

 Note that although we use the overrides section to change what version of the image is used, the image lock file still shows the original version of the